 Then I named the Opaque Onion.
 Oh yes, this one is layered more than the Transparent Onion and his layers are by far more difficult to see through, but one of his secrets is out – he’s good at pretty much everything he does.
 Though he says, “I haven’t done that since the third grade,” he can bowl/pitch/throw/bat/sing/make music and toss a mean Frisbee, and is one of the most naturally graceful and agile people I’ve ever met.

 The Opaque Onion keeps things so close to the vest that he appears to be an ocean of calm when the insides of him are in a blender.
 He doesn’t think I see that though, and I’ll let him think I don’t.
 Still, he truly has been an ocean of calm to me, especially when I am wound up and ready to spin out of control.
-All I have to do is look into those eyes that are the color of the peace that God gives and I am calm.
+All I have to do is look into those eyes that are the color of the peace and I am calm.
 In November, the Opaque Onion moved to Austin to pursue a dream and he has inspired me to pursue dreams of my own.

 I miss his face.